tjphillips08/co-healthy-homemade-frontend/README.md

 ## Technologies Use:
-### Express RESTful routing was used in tandem with MongoDB and Heroku to allows our client to store information.
+### Express RESTful routing was used in tandem with MongoDB and Heroku to allows our client to store information and developers to establish routes.
 ### REACT was used to establish pages, info and links.
 REACT components were used for the navbar and header to allow for modular use.
 ### Bootstrap was used to build our forms, photo carousel, and style our site.
 ### Knowledge of HTML, CSS, and JavaScript were key to implementing the aforementined technology.